(A) What is countable income?

 (iii) The current reimbursement amount used in the child and adult care food program.

 (f) The portion of the child and adult care food program payments intended for the provider's own children is exempt as income.

 (3) Training allowances

-(b) Training allowances under the Workforce Investment Act (WIA) of 1998, other than earnings specified in paragraph (B)(5) of this rule, are excluded from consideration as income.
+(b) Training allowances under the Workforce Innovation and Opportunity Act of 2014, other than earnings specified in paragraph (B)(5) of this rule, are excluded from consideration as income.

 (C) What is unearned income?